Live adventurously!

 After working together for several months, the pieces fell into place and it all made sense.

-My crazy dream was completely possible.
+My crazy dream was actually possible.

 Kate Soames, London